TetrisKid48/WikiScrapeGui/README.md

 Scraping "Page Information"
 Improved and/or animated logo
 Menu to choose a page when a disambiguation error occurs
-Compatibility with special symbols in URLs
+Compatibility with more special symbols in URLs